 Visit Kapsimotwa Gardens

 This place oozes wedding vibes.
-The green, well-manicured lawns, the damn, the trees, the tranquility in this place is unmatched.
+The green, well-manicured lawns, the dam, the trees, the tranquility in this place is unmatched.
 From the main road, you will pass through a rough road in the tea plantations before you get to the garden.
 You will rarely notice the rough road as you will be admiring the green tea gardens with a variety of flowers in between.
 If you are lucky enough as I was, you will spot the black and white colobus monkeys on the trees at Kapsimotwa gardens.
 Entry fee is just Kshs.
 500 per car.

 Go fishing and boat riding at Kesses Dam

 Located in Uasin Gishu County, Kesses dam is a “must see” tourist attraction site.
 The man-made dam serves as a water supply point for Moi University.
 It is ideal for boat rides, swimming and fishing.
 A boat ride is just Kshs 100 per person per hour and you can pay Kshs 2,500 for the whole day to go fishing or just explore the dam.

 Also read: Where to go for affordable swimming.